Denis535/CleanArchitectureGameFramework/Packages/com.denis535.colorful-project-window/Readme.md

 ```

 # Setup
-You can setup the colors in the 'Preferences/Colorful Project Window' window.
+You can set up the colors in the 'Preferences/Colorful Project Window' window.

 # Media
 - ![1](https://github.com/Denis535/CleanArchitectureGameFramework/assets/7755015/e825a503-0649-474d-8f4e-2f770dc1fb5a)